 Spiders are arthropods.
 They have a hard exoskeleton.
-But they’re not insects because they have eight legs instead of six.
-They are in their own class: Arachnida.
+Since they have eight legs and no antennae, they are in their own class: Arachnida.
 Arachnids are predators and carnivores.
-They often kill their prey with poison and then spit digestive juices from their stomachs onto the body of their dead prey, dissolving it before sucking up the pre-digested juices.
+They often kill their prey with venom and then spit digestive juices from their stomachs onto the body of their dead prey, dissolving it before sucking up the pre-digested bits.
 Learn about the life cycle of a spider with us.

 Black widow spiders mate in spring and early summer.
 The male is about half the size of the female.
 Though the black widow does sometimes eat her mate after breeding, this is not always or even usually the case.
 When the female black widow does feed on her mate it is because she is low in nutrients and needs the energy.

 After mating, the female black widow weaves a round or pear shaped nest of silk into which she deposits her eggs.
 The web of the black widow is random and messy looking, not symmetrical and neat like some spiders.
 Female black widows can mate and lay three or more egg sacs a season.
 Hundreds of eggs are laid in each egg sac.
 The mother black widow guards the egg sac for up to a month until it hatches.